persteenolsen/fastapi-jwt-auth-dl-three/README.md

 This project demonstrates a full ML engineering pipeline: data preprocessing → feature engineering → model training → ONNX export → secure API inference.

+# 🚀 Things I learned

+- For Ames Housing Dataset which are tabular data using a Neural Network is not the best choice

+- My v7 which is also using Ames Housing Dataset performs better using Linear Regression

+However, I got some experience with PyTorch and compared PyToch Neural Network v6 with Linear Regression v7

 ---

 # 🚀 Features